 What services does Xfinity offer?

-If you’re a TV junkie, Xfinity can help you make the most of your TV— they offer a complete HD experience, whether you’re watching live or catching up on your favorite show with Xfinity On Demand.
-You can also take your TV viewing anywhere you go with the Xfinity TV app, which gives you access to your channel lineup, DVR, and on-demand programming via tablet, smartphone, or any other mobile device.
+If you’re a TV junkie, Xfinity also offers options for any budget.
+Along with Xfinity’s standard cable TV packages, you can take your TV viewing anywhere you go with the Xfinity Stream app.
+The service gives you access to your channel lineup, DVR, and on-demand programming via tablet, smartphone, or any other mobile device.

 Which factors affect specific Xfinity service availability?

-It may surprise you that your neighbor — who lives just down the road — can enjoy a TV or internet service that isn’t available for your home.
+It may surprise you that your neighbor — who lives just down the road — can enjoy Xfinity internet, Wi-Fi hotspot, or TV services that aren’t available for your home.
 But while it might seem unbelievable, it’s a real situation that both customers and providers have to deal with.

-While there aren’t usually any official contracts keeping service providers out of specific geographic areas, expansion costs and municipal regulations can restrict availability.
+Like many internet providers, Xfinity doesn’t offer nationwide coverage.
+While there aren’t usually any official contracts keeping service providers out of specific geographic areas, expansion costs and municipal regulations can restrict availability and keep you from getting an Xfinity TV or cable internet connection.

 Even though Xfinity has a large service area, there are some spots where alternate providers have already run lines and made expansion more difficult.
 That’s not to say that Xfinity won’t expand into those areas eventually, but it may take a bit more time and effort.

-Depending on the infrastructure available to you, your access to different services provided by Xfinity may be limited.
-Check availability before you set your heart on a specific package or plan your budget around an amazing deal that may not be available at your location.
+Depending on the infrastructure available to you, your access to different TV or internet plans provided by Xfinity may be limited.
+Check availability by entering your zip code below before you set your heart on a specific package that may not be available at your location.

-No matter how amped you are to start surfing the internet and flipping through channels, everything comes down to which services are available at your home.
-Check this Xfinity availability map to find out whether or not you can start enjoying Xfinity speeds and programming.
+No matter how amped you are to start surfing the internet once you set up your cable modem and flip through channels, everything comes down to which services are available at your home.